Setting up an Azure Blob Storage Output

 Authentication failure on encoding:

-The most common cause is an incorrectly formatted account key.
-Always copy the key directly from the Azure portal without adding spaces, line breaks, or modifying the base64 string.
+An incorrectly formatted account key commonly causes authentication failures.
+Copy the key directly from the Azure portal without adding spaces, line breaks, or modifying the base64 string.

 File transfer failure with special characters: